-The provision of after school care and school holiday programmes in New Zealand (the sector which we call “OSCAR”) is largely unregulated.
-Many services obtain MSD Approval for OSCAR, but this is not a mandatory requirement.
+The provision of after school care and school holiday programmes in New Zealand (which we call Out of School Care and Recreation or “OSCAR”) is largely unregulated.
+Many services obtain MSD Accreditation for OSCAR, but this is not a mandatory requirement.

 This means that an OSCAR start-up is a relatively open process that does not have to involve a lot of “red tape”.
 This gives you a lot of scope for how you operate and meet the needs in your community.
 We see this flexibility as a significant strength.

 However you will have to get going largely through your own resources.
 The Ministry of Social Development (MSD) does fund services with operating grants but there are no “establishment grants” and the operating grants are fully allocated to over 700 existing, contracted providers.
 Very few new services are now being added to this pool, as the total funding available is strictly capped.

 OSCN can assist with advice and information – we have long experience with supporting the start-up process.
 There are some key questions you must consider for any new programme:

 · Where will it be located and where are the school-age children who are likely to attend?